Insider Activity Report: General Motors (GM)

 Read More About This

-Drugstore chain Walgreens Boots Alliance (WBA) has been a poor performer, with shares cut in half over the past year.
-One trader sees shares bouncing higher into the end of the year.
-That’s based on the December 20 $12.50 calls.
-With 59 days until expiration, 20,753 contracts traded compared to a prior open interest of 332, for a 63-fold rise in volume on the trade.
-The buyer of the calls paid $0.28 to make the bullish bet.
-Walgreens shares recently traded for ...
+Regional airliner JetBlue (JBLU) sank over 20% following earnings last week.
+One trader is betting that the bounce higher already will continue in the weeks ahead.
+That’s based on the February 21 $7.50 calls.
+With 17 days until expiration, 15,516 contracts traded compared to a prior open interest of 109, for a massive 142-fold rise in volume on the trade.
+The buyer of the calls paid $0.18 to make the bullish bet.
+JetBlue shares recently traded for about $6.70, so the stock ...

 Read More About This